Newcomers Network Planning to Move

 The first step should be deciding how much you can realistically do on your own.
 Consider your current work, family and social commitments and don’t forget to include some special celebration time to say good bye to work colleagues, friends, family and people you see regularly (including local shop keepers, sport/hobby friends etc).

 See how much you can delegate by setting a budget, with some surplus funds to cover little extras.
-Remember that professionals in the field can often do things in half the time you can, so it may be worth paying for some assistance.
+Remember that professionals in the field can often do things in half the time you can, so it may be worth paying for some assistance (especially things like packing).
 Why not ask people you have helped in the past to help you?
 They will be pleased to be involved and this will give you some extra time with them before you leave.

 Many parents awaiting the birth of their first child are more anxious about the actual delivery than the future life of the child.
 It is a bit the same with moving.
 It is easy to remain focused on having everything ready for the removalist.
 But have you started thinking about the resources or skills you will need at the new location?